It's all a blur

 2) The algorithm hinges on knowing the blur method and the boundary pixel values, so it works for digital blur, but is not suitable for "analog" use cases, such as sharpening blurry photos.
 This is typically done with more approximate deconvolution algorithms and the results are almost never as clean.

 3) For readers wondering if the centered-window case is fundamentally harder - it isn't, it's just that the formulas are a tad messier and I wanted to keep the article easy to read.
 Here's the visual solution for a 100-element centered window: https://lcamtuf.coredump.cx/blog/venus-centered.png .
-The only major difference is that we have two alternating stripe patterns moving left-to-right and right-to-left and accumulating separate quantization errors.
-The solution could probably be optimized to avoid the resulting seams, but again - it'd be busywork with no real importance to the main thesis.
+Note that this has two alternating stripe patterns, one moving left-to-right and right-to-left, each accumulating separate quantization errors.

-5) If you're interested in the impact of various values of the bias parameter (B) on the 2-D reconstruction, here's a quick demo: https://lcamtuf.coredump.cx/blog/venus-bias.png
+4) If you're interested in the impact of various values of the bias parameter (B) on the 1D + 1D reconstruction, here's a quick demo: https://lcamtuf.coredump.cx/blog/venus-bias.png

 Excellent as always!